Korzhak/PyQtier/README.md

 # PyQtier

-PyQtier is a command-line tool and architecture solution that helps you work with PyQt5 projects siplier and faster, providing convenient commands for project creation, UI file conversion, and Qt Designer integration.
+PyQtier is a command-line tool and architecture solution that helps you work with PyQt5 projects simpler and faster, providing convenient commands for project creation, UI file conversion, and Qt Designer integration.

 ![screenshot_1.png](docs/img/screenshot_1.png)

-Also, it provides you with classes which has implemented work with QSettings.
+## Features

+- Command-line interface for project management
+- Built-in GUI application with modern interface
+- Qt Designer integration
+- Automatic UI and resource file conversion
+- Project scaffolding and architecture solutions

 ## Installation